ch570512/Qlockwork/Readme.txt

                                     Time for alarm 2.
                                     Weekdays on which alarm 2 is active.
 Hourly beep:                        Short beep every full hour.
 Timer:                              Sets the minute timer.
+Set to zero to disable a running timer.
-(0: disabled) Show temperature:                   Enable (on) or disable (off) showing the temperature in time view.
+Show temperature:                   Enable (on) or disable (off) showing the temperature in time view.
 ABC:                                Enable (on) or disable (off) adaptive brightness control.
                                     Brightness will adjust itself in the range of MIN_BRIGHTNESS and brightness.